ChrisDuffley/stationPlaylist/readme.md

 For more information about the add-on, read the [add-on guide][3].

-IMPORTANT: Due to major incompatible changes and key assignments, please remove add-on version 1.2 before installing version 2.0 or later.
-Also, add-on 2.1 and later requires NVDA 2014.1 or later.
-Add-on 4.0 requires SPL version 5.00 or later.
+IMPORTANT: Add-on 4.0 requires SPL version 5.00 or later.
 Users using Studio 4.33 can [visit this link][4] to download add-on 3.x releases.

 ## Shortcut keys

 * Alt+Shift+T from Studio window: announce elapsed time for the currently playing trakc.
 * Control+Alt+T from Studio window: announce remaining time for the currently playing trakc.
 * NVDA+Shift+F12 from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
-* Control+NVDA+1 from Studio window: toggles announcement of toggle messages (such as automation) between words and beeps.
+* Control+NVDA+1 from Studio window: toggles announcement of status messages (such as automation and end of library scan) between words and beeps.
 * Control+NVDA+2 from Studio window: Opens end of track setting dialog.
 * Alt+NVDA+2 from Studio window: Opens song intro alarm setting dialog.
 * Control+NVDA+3 from Studio window: Toggles cart explorer to learn cart assignments.